OsintObserver/SNAP-Mapping/README.md

 # Mapping Latest Published SNAP Cencus Data

-Mapping US city census SNAP data by SNAP partipication of cities percent per household
+Mapping US city census SNAP data by SNAP participation of cities percent per household

 *2024 is the last published census SNAP data as of OCT 2025*